Human Torch (android): All-New Invaders

 A number of months after his resignation from the Avengers, Hammond is shown living in a small town called Blaketon, now working as a mechanic.
 He is forced to abandon his new life after being attacked by a squadron of Kree soldiers, resuming his identity as the Human Torch once again.
 After being saved by the intervention of Captain America and the Winter Soldier, the Torch joins the newly reformed Invaders.

 When the Fantastic Four are declared to be unfit guardians for the children of the Future Foundation, Hammond offers to take custody of the children to provide a guardian that the FF can trust who they know will do all that he can to reunite them with their parents, even threatening to leave S.H.I.E.L.D. if he is forced to make a choice between the agency and his promise to protect the children.
-During the final confrontation with the forces of Counter-Earth – unleashed by the mysterious Quiet Man as part of his plan against the FF – Sleepwalker revealed that Hammond had a soul despite his artificial origin.
+During the final confrontation with the forces of Counter-Earth – unleashed by the mysterious Quiet Man as part of his plan against the Fantastic Four – Sleepwalker revealed that Hammond had a soul despite his artificial origin.